CUH Logo

 We will consider all types of hearing implants during your assessment.
 Not everyone is suitable for a hearing implant and there are several factors that influence which implant is recommended.

-• If you are suitable for a hearing implant and wish to proceed we will schedule further appointments for the surgery and fitting of the hearing implant.
+• At the second visit you will see an audiologist again to complete testing and review how you found the headband trial.
+If you are suitable for a hearing implant and wish to proceed, you will have an appointment with the nurse for a medical assessment.
+We will schedule further appointments to meet the surgeon, for the surgery and fitting of the hearing implant.

 • If a hearing implant is not suitable we will give you advice on how to best manage your hearing difficulties and refer you back to your local hearing aid service.
-If your hearing then changes you can ask your GP/local audiologist for a re-referral to us.
+If your hearing or ear health changes you can ask your GP/local audiologist for a re-referral to us.

 The operation

-• Surgery lasts between one and three hours for each ear dependant on the device you are having fitted.
+• Surgery lasts between thirty minutes and three hours for each ear dependant on the device you are having fitted.

 • In some cases the implant procedure may need to be carried out in two stages and require two operations.

-• The operation is usually performed under general anaesthetic for magnetic implants and local anaesthetic for a percutaneous BCHD.
+• For adults the operation is usually performed under general anaesthetic for magnetic implants and local anaesthetic for a percutaneous BCHD.
+Children will be offered a general anaesthetic.

 • A small area of hair may be shaved.

-• The wound is closed using stitches which should dissolve within two weeks.
+• The wound is closed using stitches and/or glue which should dissolve within a few weeks.

 • A head bandage will be in place after the operation.
 This will be removed either before you go home or the following morning.
 Other dressings and healing caps should be left until they are removed at your post-op check with the nurse.

-• You will normally be discharged about two hours after surgery.
+• You will normally be discharged from the ward on the same day, which may be in the late evening.
 You will need to have someone else drive you home.

 • Same sex bays and bathrooms are offered in all wards except critical care and theatre recovery areas where the use of high-tech equipment and/or specialist, one to one, care is required.